-Below we have provided the formula to calculate straight-line depreciation expense:
+Here is the formula to calculate straight-line depreciation expense:

-Double-declining balance method
+Declining balance method

 To calculate depreciation using this method, a rate of depreciation is calculated and multiplied by the book value each year.
 The formula to calculate depreciation expense using this method is as follows:

 The term “double-declining balance” is due to this method depreciating an asset twice as fast as the straight-line method of depreciation.
 The “2” in the formula represents the acceleration of deprecation to twice the straight-line depreciation amount.
-However, when using the double-declining balance method of depreciation, an entity is not required to only accelerate depreciation by two.
+However, when using the declining balance method of depreciation, an entity is not required to only accelerate depreciation by two.
 They are able to choose an acceleration factor appropriate for their specific situation.